Introduction¶

 artifact.view_lineage()

-How does this look for a file or folder?
+How do I create an artifact for a file or folder?

 Source path is local: